PHANGS-JWST: Data Processing Pipeline and First Full Public Data Release: Data Processing

 We also disable level matching for all bands, as we have implemented our bespoke solution.
 We do, however, subtract a constant value as the lowest sigma-clipped value in each group of tiles.
 This would get us to a ``true'' background level in the case of blank fields in our observations, although as we will see in Section \ref{sec:anchoring}, this is not generally the case.

 We perform outlier flagging with default parameters, although to speed this step up we keep all images in memory ({\tt in\_memory = True}; if this setting is False then this step takes on the order of hours, rather than minutes).
 F200W is the most memory-intensive band here, and can use up to 250GB of RAM.
 Following Level Three processing, we have final mosaics in all of our eight bands, which are aligned north-up.
+These mosaics are produced at the native pixel scale of the data (i.e.\ 0\farcs031 for NIRCam short, 0\farcs063 for NIRCam long, 0\farcs11 for MIRI).
+We use the default {\tt pixfrac} of 1.0, and note that as we perform another round of astrometric alignment following the mosaicking (Sect.\ \ref{sec:absolute_astrometry}), the images are not aligned to the same pixel grid.
+We expect that future versions of the data will feature products aligned to the same pixel grid.